 Admission to the program is selective and competitive based on the number of applicants and limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.
 Prospective full-time candidates are admitted for the fall semester only.
 Part-time candidates may begin in the fall or spring semester.
+A few funded assistantships are available; applications received by February 1 will be considered for funding.
+Review of applicants begins on February 1.

-Candidates for admission need not have majored in HRIM previously, but they will be expected to possess:
+Candidates for admission need not have majored in fashion related areas previously, but they will be expected to possess: